EricThomson/PySideSummer/README.md

 6. When opening files with `codecs` module, change the mode from "wt" to "w".

-7. Replace `QtGui.QWorkspace` (deprecated) with `QtGui.QMdiArea.` This entails a great deal of other relatively minor changes (Chapter 9 mdi text editor code).
+7. Replace `QtGui.QWorkspace` (deprecated) with `QtGui.QMdiArea.` This entails a great deal of other relatively minor changes (see Chapter 9 texteditor code).

 8. Heavy annotations include comments in code, but also each chapter contains a _README_ file, and most chapters contain a _usefulStuff_ file with curated exerpts from PySide documentation and other relevant resources.
 When possible, we link to PySide documentation, but sometimes we have to go with Qt because PySide documentation lags Qt so much.